gcoulby/NSG-netrunner-card-extractor/README.md

 # Netrunner Card Extractor

 This Python script extracts individual Netrunner cards from PDF files provided by Null Systems Games.
+It supports two types of packs:

+1. **Full Packs** (e.g., System Gateway): Contain one image per page that needs cropping and slicing into individual cards.
+2. **Booster Packs** (e.g., Midnight Sun Booster): Contain each card as a separate image on the page, requiring only minor cropping.

-The script performs the following tasks:
+The script performs the following tasks based on the input type:

-1. Extracts images from the PDF file.
+- Extracts images from the PDF file.
-2. Crops the extracted images to remove margins.
+- Crops the extracted images to remove margins.
-3. Slices the cropped images into individual cards based on a grid.
+- Optionally slices the cropped images into individual cards based on a grid for Full Packs.

 ## Prerequisites